msrajput8894/msrajput8894/README.md

 - 💼 I'm currently working on: **💻 Developing a new project using React and Node.js**
 - 🌱 I'm currently learning: **📚 Exploring Backend**
 - 💬 Ask me about: **💡 JavaScript, React, Node.js, MongoDB, and RESTful APIs**
-- ⚡ Fun fact: **🎢 I once debugged a issue while on a roller coaster!**
+- ⚡ Fun fact: **🎢 I once debugged an issue while on a roller coaster!**

  **<h3 align="left">Skills</h3>**